jbock-java/zerobuilder/beans.md

 }
 ````

-Zerobuilder will refuse to process this class.
+Zerobuilder will complain, because this doesn't conform to the bean standard.
-To get around this, add the `@Ignore` annotation:
+The `@Ignore` annotation can be used to make zerobuilder ignore the method:

 ````java
 @Ignore